john-hen/Ked/tests/ReadMe.md

-﻿## Test suite
+﻿# Test suite

-This folder will contain the automated test suite, the code for which has yet to be written.
-The `files` folder contains some test files currently being used when testing manually.
+This folder contains the automated test suite, most of which has yet to be implemented.
+The `files` folder contains some text files currently used for manual tests.

-### Debugging
+## Debugging

 Debugging a TUI application can be tricky as the user interface blocks the terminal.
 But it is often sufficient to look at log output.
 As explained [in